 In case it wasn’t obvious from the original post, I think Face of Australia have really scored a home run with their new Glossy Lip Crayons.
 I am a convert to the wind-up pencil tip – while it feels less luxe than the usual slanted lipstick, it’s much easier to apply, especially with a soft lip product.
 The incredibly budget-friendly price ($4.95, now on sale at $3.96!!) doesn’t hurt either!
 These are now officially HG status products for me, which is unfortunate, because they are limited edition.
 Run out and grab them now!

-Face of Australia’s new Glossy Lip Crayons were provided for review, which did not affect my opinion.
+Face of Australia’s new Glossy Lip Crayons were provided for editorial consideration, which did not affect my opinion.
 The other lip colours were purchased with my own money.
 For more information, see Disclosure Policy.